Butternut Squash + Red Lentil Soup

 This soup is extremely hearty on its own, but it can be made into an even more well-rounded meal with any of these serving suggestions:

-- Salad: Pair with a side salad like this Classic House Salad or Kale, Date & Almond Salad for some added leafy greens and roughage.
+- Salad: Pair with a side salad, like this Classic House Salad or Kale, Date & Almond Salad, for added leafy greens and roughage.

 - Bread: Serve with a chunk of homemade No Knead Bread or Naan for dipping and swiping up the juices.

 You can never have too many ways to use this flavorful squash.
-Give these butternut squash recipes a try, you just may find a new favorite for the meal rotation!
+Here are a few of our favorites:

-If you try this butternut squash + red lentil soup or have a question, please let me know!
+If you try this easy soup recipe or have a question, please let me know!
 Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+I love hearing what you think or any changes you make.

 - Total Time: 45 minutes